 The 1980s were a time of change at BCCC.
 Due to civil wars raging in Central America - punctuated by the assassination of Archbishop Romero, the DC region saw a significant influx of refugees from El Salvador, Nicaragua, Honduras and Guatemala.
-Most of the newcomers established themselves in the Adams Morgan, Mount Pleasant, and Columbia Heights neighborhoods - over the years, this new presence changed the demographics of the neighborhood and consequently the face of the Center.
-Today Barbara Chambers serves a majority of Hispanic children and their families.
+Most of the newcomers established themselves in the Adams Morgan, Mount Pleasant, and Columbia Heights neighborhoods - over the years, these new immigrants changed the demographics of the neighborhood and consequently the face of the Center.
+Today, Barbara Chambers serves a majority of Hispanic children and their families.

 As demand for childcare and early childhood education increased, BCCC took the strategic decision to increase capacity by opening three new centers: BCCC #2 was opened in 2014 in the Shaw neighborhood, BCCC #3 opened in 2016 in the upper Columbia Heights neighborhood, and BCCC #4 on Mount Pleasant St. slated to open in June 2021.
 In all, the four centers serve over 350 children in the infant, toddler, Pre-K, and school age Before and After programs.